• Home

 • Check for buried oil tanks.

 • I know of 7 sites from old gas stations, dump sites and or fuel storage sites on Salt Spring.
 4 have been or are up for sale.
 One had no disclosure they hired a brand new agent to list the property.
 By law, the vendor must complete a site profile form and provide it to the purchaser prior to completion of the sale.
-More info here at the Ministry of Environment site.
 This is extremely important if you are looking at one of these sites.
 In the future remediation cost are going to go up and up.
 Caveat emptor.

-• How does any possible future development or possible right of ways affect this lot or house?
+• How does any possible future development or possible right of way affect this lot or house?
 What does the Official Community Plan (OCP) Bylaw #434 say about the area?

-• What could happen in the future in this neighborhood?
+• What could happen in the future in this neighbourhood?

 • If not, who does?